bbauska/TUMx-DWAPNx/README.md

 here, we have a little message.
 And if I keep clicking this button, we will get

 more messages.
 So far, so good.
-Let\'s take a look at what we need to do
+Let&apos;s take a look at what we need to do

 to actually get some data from our API.

 We will be using the classic native JavaScript way to do it with an xml

 http request object.
-If you\'re lucky enough to develop only for modern browsers, the
+If you&apos;re lucky enough to develop only for modern browsers, the

 upcoming version of JavaScript actually has a new API, called Fetch.
 If you are working

-in Node, you can also use it already, but for now we\'re just going to use the
+in Node, you can also use it already, but for now we&apos;re just going to use the

-classic way and as you can see for our little example here, it\'s really easy to
+classic way and as you can see for our little example here, it&apos;s really easy to

 use.
 So, to actually get going, we need three steps.
 We need to create